Zond 5

 Zond 5 (Зонд 5) was a spacecraft of the Soviet Zond program.
-In September 1968 it became the first spaceship to travel to and circle the Moon in a circumlunar trajectory, the first Moon mission to include animals, and the first to return safely to Earth.
-Zond 5 carried the first terrestrial organisms to the vicinity of the Moon, including two Russian tortoises, fruit fly eggs, and plants.
+In September 1968 Zond 5 travelled around the Moon in a circumlunar trajectory and became the first Moon mission to include animals and the first to return safely to Earth.
+The first terrestrial organisms to fly to the vicinity of the Moon, and beyond low Earth orbit, included two Russian tortoises, fruit fly eggs, and plants.

 The tortoises underwent biological changes during the flight, but it was concluded that the changes were primarily due to starvation and that they were little affected by space travel.

 The Zond spacecraft was a version of the Soyuz 7K-L1 crewed lunar-flyby spacecraft.
 It was launched by a Proton-K carrier rocket with a Block D upper-stage to conduct scientific studies during its lunar flyby.

 Background

 Out of the first four circumlunar missions launched by the Soviet Union there was one partial success, Zond 4, and three failures.
 After Zond 4's mission in March 1968, a follow-up, Zond 1968A, was launched on 23 April.
 The launch failed when an erroneous abort command shut down the Proton rocket's second stage.
 The escape rocket fired and pulled the descent module to safety.
 In July, Zond 1968B was being prepared for launch when the Block D second-stage rocket exploded on the launchpad, killing three people, but leaving the Proton first-stage booster rocket and the spacecraft itself with only minor damage.

-The Zond 5 mission was originally planned to fly cosmonauts around the Moon, but the failures of Zond 1968A and Zond 1968B led the Soviets to send an uncrewed mission instead, from fear of the negative propaganda of an unsuccessful crewed flight.
+The Zond 5 mission was originally planned to fly cosmonauts around the Moon, but the failures of Zond 1968A and Zond 1968B led the Soviets, fearing the negative propaganda of an unsuccessful crewed flight, to send two tortoises instead.